 Alternatively, if you are more of a “do-it-yourself” kind of person, checking their knowledge base will let you access several guides on how to configure the service on a plethora of devices, troubleshoot errors and even bypass some limitations in case using the app traditionally doesn’t work.
 For instance, if you’re located in China and your VPN is blocked by the firewalls.

-It is also possible to follow them on their social media pages, since you’ll be able to find certain updates and news that won’t be posted in other places.
-Note that, for now, their Facebook follower button is pointing to a broken address and if you want to follow or contact them on Facebook, you need to check for their profile manually.
+It is also possible to follow them on their social media pages since you’ll be able to find certain updates and news that won’t be posted in other places.

 We got the security results back!

-After vigorously testing for leaks and the such, we’re proud to bring you back the results of our little procedures.
-If you’re in a hurry and would pretty much prefer analyzing them on your own, here you go.
+After vigorously testing for leaks and such, we’re proud to bring you back the results of our little procedures.

 Overall, FastestVPN seems capable of protecting your privacy and not leak any important data to the prying eyes of any malevolent user out there.
 The tests have spoken!